The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Introduction

-This survey focuses on reviewing and analyzing the recent advances in each element of end-to-end deep face recognition.
-An important fact is that, the performance of face recognition depends on the contribution of all the elements (~\textit{i.e.,} face detection, preprocessing and representation).
-In other words, inferiority in any one of the elements will become the shortest piece of cask and harm the final performance.
-In order to establish a high-performance end-to-end face recognition system, it is essential to discuss every element of the holistic framework and their mutual effect on each other.
-A number of face recognition surveys have been published in the past twenty years.
-The main difference between our survey and existing ones are summarized in Table~\ref{fr_surveys}.
-Specifically, there are certain surveys~\cite{W2003Face,2006fr,2009fr} about face recognition but do not cover deep learning based methods since they were published early before the deep learning era; besides, some surveys focus on 3D face recognition~\cite{bowyer2006survey,Soltanpour2017ASO} and specific tasks~\cite{Zou2007IlluminationIF,Ding2016ACS}.
+Specifically, there are certain surveys~\cite{W2003Face,2006fr,2009fr} about face recognition who, however, do not cover deep learning based methods since they are published early before the deep learning era; besides, another set of surveys focus on 3D face recognition~\cite{bowyer2006survey,Soltanpour2017ASO} and specific tasks~\cite{Zou2007IlluminationIF,Ding2016ACS}.
 Instead, we focus on the 2D face recognition which is the most needed in practical applications.
-Ranjan~\textit{et al.}~\cite{Ranjan2018deep} provided a brief overview of the three elements, while they did not cover the recent techniques that rapidly evolved in the past few years.
-As shown in Fig.~\ref{publications}, the number of published works has been increasing dramatically during these years.
-Wang~\textit{et al.}~\cite{wang2018deep} presented a systematic review about deep face recognition, in which they mainly focused on deep face representation learning, and the categorization of training loss is sub-optimal.
-For instance, they sorted the supervised learning of deep face representation by euclidean-distance based loss, angular/cosine-margin-based loss, softmax loss and its variations, however, almost all the angular/cosine-margin-based losses are implemented as the variation of softmax loss rather than an individual set.
-In contrast, we suggest a more reasonable categorization of the training supervision with three subsets, ~\textit{i.e.,} the classification, feature embedding and hybrid methods (in Section~\ref{sec:face_representation:supervision}).
-More recently, Insaf~\textit{et al.}~\cite{electronics9081188} provided a review of 2D and 3D face recognition from the traditional to deep-learning era, while the scope was still limited in the face representation.
-In summary, the face recognition techniques need to be systematically reviewed with a wide scope covering all the elements of the end-to-end pipeline, while seldom of the existing surveys has fulfilled this job.
+For deep learning based 2D face recognition, there are a small number of articles that fulfil relevant survey, which differ from this paper in many ways.
+Among them, Ranjan~\textit{et al.}~\cite{Ranjan2018deep} do not include the recent techniques that rapidly evolved in the past few years.
+In fact, the number of published works has been increasing dramatically during these years (as shown in Fig.~\ref{publications}).
+Wang and Deng~\cite{wang2018deep} present a systematic review about deep face representation rather than the end-to-end face recognition.
+More recently, Insaf~\textit{et al.}~\cite{electronics9081188} provide a review of 2D and 3D face recognition from the traditional to deep-learning era, while the scope is still limited in the face representation.
+In summary, the end-to-end face recognition, covering all the elements of the pipeline, needs to be systematically reviewed, while seldom of the existing survey articles attach importance to this task.